 How to Turn Off Auto-Rotate on iPhone Using Control Center

-The quickest and easiest way to disable auto-rotate is through Control Center.
-This method provides immediate control without delving into your iPhone's settings.
+The quickest and easiest way to turn off auto-rotate is through the Control Center.
+This method requires no digging through settings menus.

 -

-Access Control Center: Swipe down from the top-right corner of your iPhone screen (on iPhone X and later models) or swipe up from the bottom of the screen (on older iPhone models).
+Access Control Center: Swipe down from the top-right corner of your iPhone screen (on iPhone X and later) or swipe up from the bottom of the screen (on older iPhone models).

 -

-Locate the Auto-Rotate Lock Icon: Look for the icon resembling a padlock with a circular arrow inside.
-This is the Auto-Rotate Lock icon.
+Locate the Auto-Rotate Lock Icon: Look for the icon that resembles a padlock with a circle arrow.
+This icon will be highlighted when auto-rotate is enabled.

 -